xdit-project/xDiT/README.md

 <h3 id="meet-xdit-parallel">Parallel Inference</h3>

-To meet real-time demand for DiTs applications, parallel inference is a must. xDiT is an inference engine designed for the parallel deployment of DiTs on large scale. xDiT provides a suite of efficient parallel approaches for Diffusion Models, as well as computation accelerations.
+To meet real-time demand for DiTs applications, parallel inference is a must. xDiT is an inference engine designed for the parallel deployment of DiTs on a large scale. xDiT provides a suite of efficient parallel approaches for Diffusion Models, as well as computation accelerations.

 The overview of xDiT is shown as follows.